What is LATISSE?

 How soon will I see results?

 Most LATISSE users notice lash growth within 4 weeks of treatment, and achieve full results after 16 weeks.
 The growth and thickening is gradual over time.

 What are the possible side effects of LATISSE?

 The most common side effect associated with LATISSE is eye redness and/or an itching sensation in the eye, experienced by 4% of users.
 Other side effects include: skin darkening at application sight, increased brown pigmentation of the colored part of the eye, and possible hair growth outside of desired area.
 Contact Drs.
-Jacob, Anderson, Wang, Dhaliwal or Minhas if you experience any of these symptoms.
+Jacob, Anderson, Wang, Minhas, Kirak or Guajardo if you experience any of these symptoms.